plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Selecting a Circle Rep happens via the election process and rules defined in Article 3, unless a Policy defines an alternate process.
 The only candidates eligible to serve as a Circle's Circle Rep are those Associés filling Roles within the Circle.
 Anyone serving as a Circle Lead for a Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

-A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose or any Accountabilities on the Circle Rep Role, nor remove the Role.
+A Circle may add Redevabilités or Domains to its own Circle Rep Role, as well as amend or remove those additions.
+No Circle may amend or remove the Purpose or any Redevabilités on the Circle Rep Role, nor remove the Role.

 ### 1.6 Facilitator and Secretary